LIS561/syllabi/md/Assignments.md

 will not be given full credit unless the student has contacted the instructor prior to the due date of the assignment (or in the case of emergencies, as soon as practicable).
-Comprehension quizzes may be repeated for an improved grade within one week of receiving the initial grade.
+Comprehension quizzes may be repeated up until the deadline.

 ## Assignments, Exercises & Grade Distribution